symfony/symfony-docs/doctrine.rst

     If the ``flush()`` call fails, a ``Doctrine\ORM\ORMException`` exception is thrown.
 See `Transactions and Concurrency`_.

-Whether you're creating or updating objects, the workflow is always the same: Doctrine is smart enough to know if it should INSERT or UPDATE your entity.
+Whether you are creating or updating objects, the workflow is always the same: Doctrine is smart enough to know if it should INSERT or UPDATE your entity.

 .. _automatic_object_validation: